A master plan for the revival of the Karachi Circular Railway

 been planned.
 The approximate cost of Phase-2, inclusive of rolling

-completion of Phase-2 almost all of Karachi will be serviced by the
+the completion of Phase-2 almost all of Karachi will be serviced

 This will bring about a major improvement, not only in commuting